HariSekhon/Knowledge-Base/travel.md

 I used Virgin Mobile on a prepaid contract for around £200 for the year which was the cheapest deal I could find.

+#### Dubai Metro

+Good for the areas it covers.

+Very cheap, typically 3 or 5 dirhams per for a single one-way journey using a prepaid Nol card depending on if you're going 1 or 2 zones.
+This works out to a mere 65p or £1.10!!

+Buy a Nol card immediately for 25 dirhams which has 19 dirhams of credit already pre-loaded on it.

 #### Dubai Taxis

-You will need a car or taxi everywhere.
+You will need a car or taxi to really get around.

 [Careem](https://www.careem.com/) is the everything app, including Taxis.